Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Deploy-Management-Resources.md

 The module then goes onto configure Deploy if Not Exist policies to enable features within Log Analytics and Sentinel including but not limited to:
-    - enabling monitoring for arc
+    * enabling monitoring for arc
-    - enabling monitoring for vms
+    * enabling monitoring for vms
-    - enabling monitoring for vmss
+    * enabling monitoring for vmss
-    - enabling defender for dns
+    * enabling defender for dns
+    * much more...

 A description of each parameter can be found in the chart below:

-Prior to configuring this , version of the module > 0.2.0 must be set and enabled
+> IMPORTANT: Ensure the module version is set version  0.2.0 or greater

 module "enterprise_scale" {
     source = "Azure/caf-enterprise-scale/azurerm"